fabio914/RealityMixer/README.md

 These are features that could be implemented in the future:

  - Create a custom calibration app for the Quest to replace the Oculus MRC app, allowing the user to calibrate from VR itself;

- - Use ARKit's body tracking to replace the image from the camera with an avatar;

  - Allow the user to adjust the FOV of the mixed reality capture;